All Episodes

 And there are penalties if you get too specific about methodology and so forth.

-It's that's enough to say.
+That's enough to say.

-In the past month, the radio ratings are taken in many different ways.
+But I'll just answer the question this way: In the past month, radio ratings are taken in many different ways.

 They're broken down almost impossibly humorous ways.

-I mean, you could, for example, if I wanted to, I could probably make the case that I have I'm the number one show among one-armed amputees at the corner of whatever and whatever in Soho on Friday afternoons in the third hour.
+I mean, you could, for example, if I wanted to, I could probably make the case that I have on the number one show among one-armed amputees at the corner of whatever and whatever in Soho on Friday afternoons in the third hour.

 And if I wanted to make that claim, I'm sure I could find it in there.